 When the cushioning cartilage in the knee joint becomes worn or is lost, areas of bone are left uncovered.
 This condition often goes hand-in-hand with osteoarthritis of the knee—a scenario where this critical layer between joints degrades, permitting close contact and rubbing between bones.
 Such friction triggers bone discomfort, inflammation, and impairs movement.

-Articular cartilage has a vital role as a shock absorber within the knee.
-It ensures that joint surfaces can slide over each other without issue.
-When this crucial tissue is diminished, it undermines its ability to buffer against shocks effectively—raising internal resistance within the joint which may lead to degenerative joint disease or osteoarthritis.
-As such degradation progresses unchecked.
-Pain surges and hinders normal operations of the affected knee.
+Articular cartilage acts as a shock absorber within the knee, ensuring joint surfaces can slide over each other smoothly.
+When this tissue is diminished, it undermines its ability to buffer shocks, raising internal resistance and leading to degenerative joint disease or osteoarthritis.
+As degradation progresses, pain surges and hinders normal knee function.

 Causes of Bone on Bone Knee Pain

-Knee pain that feels like bone grinding against bone can arise from several causes, with osteoarthritis being a primary one.
-As a degenerative joint disease, osteoarthritis involves the progressive breakdown of knee cartilage associated with aging.
-This process leads to symptoms such as:
+Knee pain that feels like bone grinding against bone can arise from several causes, with osteoarthritis being the primary one.
+Osteoarthritis involves the progressive breakdown of knee cartilage associated with aging, leading to:

 - Pain